 Fear not, as mathematical modelling is quite able to cope with these problems!

-The solution to this problem is a methodology called flow-tracing, and is a concept introduced in this peer-reviewed paper and applied on the European electricity grid here.
+The solution to this problem is a methodology called flow-tracing, and is a concept introduced in this peer-reviewed paper, applied on the European electricity grid here and in the US here.
 It can be used to trace back the mix of electricity available in a given area, even in the presence of loop-flows.

 The resulting mixes in each zone depict where the electricity available in a given zone originates from.
 Furthermore, flow-tracing shows the propagation of electricity locally generated (see figure below).